 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Boone County, MO as soon as possible.
-If you have already performed a field test and were then arrested for a DUI in Missouri, your Boone County, MO DUI attorney will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Boone County, MO as soon as possible.
+If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your Boone County, MO DUI attorney will design an unwavering defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Boone County, MO

-Police departments in Boone County and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Boone County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 - carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)